LTCS Garden & Outdoor Hub

 Lake Trail students and classes have opportunities to engage with our Garden Coordinator, who is an incredible gardener and horticultural therapist.

-Lake Trail students are invited to join LTCES in the garden on Tuesdays during the lunch hour.
-Come and meet our new Garden Coordinator and get involved in garden activities each week.
+Lake Trail students are invited to join LTCES in the garden on Thursdays during the lunch hour.
+Come and meet our Garden Coordinator and get involved in garden activities each week.

 After School Garden Club

 Check out our After School & Youth Programs for information on the after school Garden Club.